Jan 25, 2022

-We are trying to push the world to move to the new (actually quite old) IP protocol (IPv6), thus we are running our internal infrastructure under IPv6-only communication since June 2016.
+We are participating in the push towards the new (actually quite old) IP protocol (IPv6) – that’s why our internal infrastructure has been running on IPv6-only communication since June 2016.

-As described above, all internal communication between services is using IPv6 protocol, except for only one of tens of services lacking IPv6 support.
+As described above, all the internal communication between services uses the IPv6 protocol, except for only one that lacks support for it.

-- Contribution to open-source projects is a very motivating process because you allow people around the world to reuse what you have just done;
+- Contribution to open-source projects is very motivating because you allow people around the world to reuse what you have created.

-- Sometimes you have to give your personal time (after workhours) to contribute to outside projects, but it’s fun;
+- Sometimes you have to dedicate your personal time (after workhours) to contribute to outside projects, but it’s fun.

 - You improve your skills when contributing to open-source projects.